 The best way to get started is to visit each camp's website, where you can find photos, maps or virtual tours of the camp facilities, and sample daily schedules.
 Websites will also inform you of key information about the directors and senior staff members, important dates, and registration information.
-From there, we suggest speaking to the director, schedule a visit with a camp staffer when they are in your area, set up a time to meet the parent of a current camper, or visit the camp if that is an option.
+From there, you can contact the camp speak to the director, schedule a visit with a camp staffer when they are in your area, set up a time to meet the parent of a current camper, or visit the camp if that is an option.

 Below, you'll find information on regional camps and a list of questions to guide you as you gather information.
 However, each family's search is different, so focus on what is relevant and important to you.
-You can discover more Jewish camp options at OneHappyCamper.org/FindaCamp.
+You can discover more Jewish camp options at jewishcamp.org/one-happy-camper/find-a-camp.